escalonn/mm_notes/readme.txt

         use different edge styles to distinguish finite, infinite manual, and infinite auto generation use images from exported_assets in the graph update exported_assets and look for changes
+        increase node distance or dpi so i can annotate with image editor
+        todo: the dashed edges from the forge are underneath the solid lines??? i'm fine with them just being solid but why??